jimmygchen/eip4844-devnet/README.md

 docker-compose up
 ```

-To rebuild images from latest geth & lighthouse devnet-6 repos:
+To rebuild images from the latest geth & lighthouse devnet-6 repos (required if you've previously used this repo to run earlier devnets):

 ```
 docker-compose build --no-cache